How to Resolve Commercial Lease Disputes in Singapore

 A breach by the landlord of such a term arises when:

-- The common areas are not kept clean, which means that the environment is in a unhygienic state and not presentable to customers of the tenants;
+- The common areas are not kept clean, which means that the environment is in an unhygienic state and not presentable to customers of the tenants;

-- The common corridors where people and goods pass along are neither kept clear of obstruction nor in good condition, posing a fire and safety hazard; and
+- The common corridors where people and goods pass along are neither kept clear of obstruction nor in good condition, posing a fire and safety hazard; or

-- There is failure to ensure routine and adequate maintenance of the escalators or other safety equipment such as fire extinguishers, which may result in or exacerbates injuries in the course of day-to-day running of the businesses in the premises.
+- There is a failure to ensure routine and adequate maintenance of the escalators or other safety equipment such as fire extinguishers, which may result in or exacerbate injuries in the course of day-to-day running of the businesses in the premises.

 This list is not exhaustive but where there are causes for concern in the common areas, the tenants should quickly notify the landlord to rectify them.
 More importantly, it is the contractual duty of the landlord to do so and consequently, the fault will almost always lie with the landlord.